AyushPatel454/JavaScript-backend-mongoose-/README.md

-# E-commerce Website Models with Mongoose
+# E-commerce Website Models (Schema) with Mongoose

 This repository contains Mongoose models for an e-commerce website.
 These models include `User`, `Category`, `Order`, and `Product`, which define the schema for each entity in the application.